anarkid/AI-agent-discordv2/README.md

 | `!chooseTone`  | Opens a menu to select a personality.                                       |
 | `!getTone`     | Displays the current active personality.                                    |

-🔄 Personality Switching
+### 🔄 Personality Switching

 - Shows a paginated menu (5 personalities per page).
 - Only the invoking user can make a selection.
 - Personality persists between sessions.
-    - !forget does not reset chosen tone.
+- `!forget` does not reset the chosen tone.

-🔮 Future Improvements
+### 🔮 Future Improvements

 - ✅ Persistent personality storage via database
 - ✅ Voice chat support with text-to-speech and transcription
-    - ✅ Export responses as .txt or .md files
+- ✅ Export responses as `.txt` or `.md` files

 📣 Contributions